DIT112-V20/group-11/README.md

 What kind of technology are we going to use?

 Software:
-**Arduino IDE:** develop and test the application that would run on the hardware **Android Studio or Vue-based webpage:** develop and test user interface to control the hardware
+**Arduino IDE:** develop and test the application that would run on the hardware.

+**Android Studio or Vue-based webpage:** develop and test user interface to control the hardware.